Doping evolution of spin excitations in La$_{3-x}$Sr$_{x}$Ni$_2$O$_7$/SrLaAlO$_4$ superconducting thin films

-Figure 1g plots the temperature-dependent in-plane resistivity $\rho(T)$ of LSNO/SLAO films.
-Using the 98\% criterion, the superconducting onsets are $T_{c,98\%}=43.2$ K $(x=0)$, $45.3$ K $(x=0.09)$, and $35.3$ K $(x=0.21)$; by contrast, the $x=0.38$ film remains metallic for $T\gtrsim 50$ K but develops a low-$T$ resistivity upturn, consistent with a weakly insulating response.
-Figure 1h summarizes $T_{c,98\%}$ and $T_{c,50\%}$ versus Sr content, reproducing the incomplete dome reported in Ref. \cite{hao2025nmat}: superconductivity persists up to $x\approx 0.21$ and is absent down to $2$ K at $x=0.38$.
+Figure~1g displays the temperature-dependent in-plane resistivity $\rho(T)$ of the coherently strained LSNO/SLAO films.
+Evaluated using the 98\% normal-state resistivity criterion, the superconducting onset temperatures are $T_{c,98\%}=43.2$~K for $x=0$, $45.3$~K for $x=0.09$, and $35.3$~K for $x=0.21$.
+In striking contrast, the heavily doped $x=0.38$ film remains metallic down to $T\gtrsim 50$~K but subsequently develops a low-temperature resistivity upturn, consistent with a weakly insulating response.
+The doping evolution of $T_{c,98\%}$ and the midpoint transition temperature $T_{c,50\%}$ is summarized in Fig.~1h.
+These macroscopic transport properties map out an incomplete superconducting dome consistent with recent reports \cite{hao2025nmat,wang2026superconducting}, demonstrating that robust superconductivity persists up to $x\approx 0.21$ but is entirely extinguished down to 2~K at the critical overdoped composition of $x=0.38$.

 \textbf{Doping evolution of electronic and spin excitations}